geoffreyvanwyk/phel-lang.org/content/documentation/configuration.md

 ## Structure

-These are all Phel specific configuration options available, along with the values that are set by default.
+These are all Phel-specific configuration options available, along with the values that are set by default.

 ```php
 <?php